Oil extraction methods

 What about the processing of JBCO?

 Regular castor oil has a reputation of being “more processed’.
-Because it is easier to produce, it has less steps (no roasting or boiling), a production line is easier to set up.
-Simply put, just because a farmer crushes the bean manually with a pestel and mortar and then roasts it on an open fire vs. a machine pressing the oil out of it – doesn’t affect the ricinoleic acid component.
-Regardless which oil you choose, make sure it comes from an ethical supplier.
+Because it is easier to produce, it has fewer steps (no roasting or boiling), and a production line is easier to set up.
+Simply put, just because a farmer crushes the bean manually with a pestle and mortar and then roasts it on an open fire vs. a machine pressing the oil out of it – doesn’t affect the ricinoleic acid component.
+Regardless of the black castor oil vs castor oil you choose, make sure it comes from an ethical supplier.

 How to use Jamaican black castor oil?

-As we concluded, while Jamaican Black castor oil does not work any better than regular castor oil in helping the hair growth, the ash and resulting alkalinity does help with oil absorption to the hair shaft.
-Without the ash, regular castor bean oil with naturally lower pH performs better in reducing frizz.
-This generates less negative static electricity on the surface of hair fibre and therefore leading to less hair breakage.
+As we concluded, Jamaican Black castor oil does not work any better than regular castor oil in helping hair growth.
+While the ash and resulting alkalinity do help with oil absorption to the hair shaft and can be damaging or beneficial to your scalp health depending on your scalp pH.